Type 31 frigate: Ships of the class

-As of 2021, all ships were planned to be service by February 2030, though by mid-2024, that plan may have slipped by at least a few months.
+As of 2021, all ships were planned to be service by February 2030, though by mid-2024, that plan had slipped by at least a few months.
+As of 2026, the in-service dates for all ships of the class had moved considerably to the right, with the lead vessel now anticipated for service entry "by the end of the decade".
 Italics indicate estimated date.